-Overall, based on results in this section, there are a concerning number of negative responses to the statements above.
+Overall, based on results in this section, it is likely that there is a lack of consistent communication in the workplace.
 To address this, management can focus on reviewing communication in the workplace and how achievements are recognised.

 Recognition helps employees see that their Agency values their contributions.
 Words of encouragement like "Great Job" or "Thank you for your hard work" can be enough to motivate employees and make them feel appreciated.
 This may increase the levels of engagement and encourage employees to continue to do great work for their Agency.